• Proposed

 Habitat and Ecology

-Ectomycorrhizal fungi associated to Coccoloba swartzii, C. uvifera, C. diversifolia, in rocky slope bordering floodplain, in sandy soil on rocky roadside in coastal forest.
-It forms its fruitbodies mainly in August and September.
+This is an ectomycorrhizal fungi associated with Coccoloba swartzii, C. uvifera, and C. diversifolia, in rocky slopes bordering floodplain, in sandy soil on rocky roadsides in coastal forest.
+It forms its basidiomes mainly in the rainy season.

 Threats